ifLab/edx-documentation/en_us/students/source/SFD_licensing.rst

    * - **Attribution**
      - This option allows you to copy, distribute, display, and perform copyrighted work but only if they give credit the way you request.
-This option is enabled for all Creative Commons licenses.
-This option is always selected.
+This option is always selected for edX courses and videos under a Creative Commons license.
    * - **Noncommercial**
      - This option allows you to distribute, display, and perform work -- and derivative works based upon it -- but for non-commercial purposes